jwshii/jwshii.github.io/index.md

 layout: default
 ---

 I am a senior at MIT studying math and computer science.
-I work on the [tensor algebra compiler (taco)](http://tensor-compiler.org/) project.
+I work on the [tensor algebra compiler (taco)](http://tensor-compiler.org/).

 I can be reached at <jwshi@mit.edu>.